 Case Study assessment of schools participating in the Teacher Performance and Integrity in Kenya (TePIK) project

-Analyse current GEC approach to reporting and monitoring in FCAS contexts, analyse practice in remote reporting and monitoring in FCAS contexts, in and beyond education sector, make practical recommendations.
+Analyse current GEC approach to reporting and monitoring in FCAS contexts, analyse practice in remote reporting and monitoring in FCAS contexts, in and beyond the education sector, make practical recommendations.

 Support to Rwanda Education Board in implementing an SMS-based attendance monitoring system, called Ndi Hano!
 (I am here!) in schools in selected Regions.
 Working with Education for Change, funded by DFID.